 DNP students will complete the CITI training during their HND 655 DNP Synthesis I course.
-The training will be done by the end of the semester.
+The training will be done by the end of semester.
 It will not be graded, but students will not be able to pass the course without having completed the online training.

-In addition, first-year DNP students will receive 1 hour each of IPT during their HND 647 Doctoral Seminar in Evidence-based Practice and HND 655 Synthesis I course.
-In their second-year curriculum, students will receive 1 hour each of IPT during their HND 665 DNP Synthesis II and HND 675 DNP Synthesis III course.
+In addition, first year DNP students will receive 1 hour each of IPT during their HND 647 and HND 655 course.
+In their second-year curriculum, students will receive 1 hour each of IPT during their HND 665 and HND 675 course.
 Students will not be able to pass the course without having completed the training.